 2. Place 1 cup water in a large skillet and bring to a boil.
 Add asparagus, cover, and steam for 3-7 minutes or until stalks are just tender (taking care not to overcook!)

-Gluten-free option: use GF orzo, or substitute your favorite gluten-free pasta instead of the orzo.
+Gluten-free option: use GF orzo, or substitute your favorite gluten-free pasta, quinoa, or rice instead of the orzo.

 Calories: 117 kcal | Carbohydrates: 24 g | Protein: 5 g | Fat: 1 g | Saturated Fat: 1 g | Potassium: 274 mg | Fiber: 3 g | Sugar: 3 g | Vitamin A: 1214 IU | Vitamin C: 24 mg | Calcium: 38 mg | Iron: 3 mg